Numerical wetting benchmarks -- advancing the plicRDF-isoAdvector unstructured Volume-of-Fluid (VOF) method: Droplet spreading on a spherical surface

 \subsection{Definition of the case study}

-This study investigates the spreading of a droplet on a complex spherical surface with a very small Bond number ($Bo\ll1$)~\citep{patel2017coupled}.
-As discussed in~\cref{sec:Droplet-spreading-on-a-flat-surface}, a droplet that spreads with $Bo\ll1$, maintains a spherical cap shape at the equilibrium.
+This study investigates the spreading of a droplet on a complex spherical surface with a very small Bond number ($Bo\ll1$)~\citep{patel2017coupled}.\ As discussed in~\cref{sec:Droplet-spreading-on-a-flat-surface}, a droplet that spreads with $Bo\ll1$, maintains a spherical cap shape at the equilibrium.

 A three-dimensional computational domain is simulated, with domain parameters provided in \cref{table:computationalParamForDropletSpreadingOverSphere}.
-The domain is discretized using an unstructured Cartesian mesh, with a refined local mesh around the sphere and a uniform mesh size of 20 cells per radius.
-The droplet, with an initial radius $R_0$, is placed on the top of the spherical surface.
+The domain is discretized using unstructured polyhedral cells, with a refined local mesh near the solid sphere and droplet.\ The refined region has a mesh density of 25 cells per radius, whereas the outer domain region has a coarser mesh with a mesh density of 10 cells per radius (see~\cref{fig:spherical-spreading-domain}).\ The droplet, with an initial radius $R_0$, is placed on the top of the spherical surface.
 The spherical surface has a no-slip boundary condition for the velocity (it applies numerical slip~\citep{renardy2001numerical} for the motion of the contact line).\ The droplet spreads on the spherical surface until it reaches the equilibrium, satisfying the static contact angle boundary condition.
-The physical parameters of the water-glycerol droplet are provided in~\cref{table:phyical-parameters-of-the-droplet}.
 The time step $\DeltaT$ is restricted to CFL number below $0.01$ to ensure stability.